johnkerl/miller/docs/src/manpage.md

        Example: if the input is two records, one being 'a=1,b=2' and the other being 'b=3,c=4', then the output is the two records 'a=1,b=2,c=' and 'a=,b=3,c=4'.

-   1mupcase0m
-       Usage: mlr upcase [options]
-       Uppercases strings in record keys and/or values.
-       Options:
-       -k        Upcase only keys, not keys and values.
-       -v        Upcase only values, not keys and values.
-       -h|--help Show this message.

 1mFUNCTIONS FOR FILTER/PUT0m
    1mabs0m